Adam Ounas: Loan to Crotone

 On 1 February 2021, Ounas joined Italian club Crotone on a loan deal.
-He scored his first goal for the Club on 14 February in a 2-1 home loss to Sassuolo.
+He scored his first goal for the club on 14 February in a 2–1 home loss to Sassuolo.
 His second marker came against Torino on 7 March; following the match, he became the target of cyber racism, allegedly from Torino fans, which included direct messages on Instagram, of which he published screenshots, calling him a "monkey", telling him to "return to Africa", and even hoping for his death.

 Lille

 On 1 September 2022, Ounas signed with Lille for two seasons, with an option for a third season.
+As his contract ended, it was not renewed and he was linked to a move to Greek club Olympiacos.

+Al-Sadd SC

+Ounas rejected the offer of Olympiacos and joined Qatar Stars League Club Al Sadd SC.

+Al-Sailiya SC

+Ounas rejected the offer of Olympiacos and joined Qatar Stars League Club Al-Sailiya.

 International career

-Born in France to Algerian parents, Ounas is eligible to represent both countries internationally.
+Born in France to Algerian parents, Ounas is eligible to represent both countries internationally because he holds both nationality.
 After initially playing for the France under-20 team, he opted to change his allegiance to Algeria in October 2016.
 Shortly after the switch, Ounas was called up to the Algeria national team for the first time for a 2018 World Cup qualifier against Nigeria.

 Ounas made his debut for the senior Algeria in a 1–0 2018 FIFA World Cup qualification loss to Zambia on 5 September 2017.

-Ounas opened his scoring record For Algeria on 1 July 2019, scoring twice against Tanzania in a 3–0 victory in the Africa Cup of Nations.
+Ounas opened his scoring record For Algeria on 1 July 2019, scoring twice against Tanzania in a 3–0 victory in the 2019 Africa Cup of Nations.

+In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.